 You will also spend time with the New Forest National Park Rangers as part of your ‘Learning, teaching and caring in adventure education’ module.

-Why choose Brock for BA (Hons) Early Childhood Level 6 Top-Up?
+BA (Hons) Early Childhood Level 6 Top-Up?

 At Brock we deliver this programme in partnership with the University of Chichester, which supports us to provide a high quality learning experience.